Lynnwood City Center station

 Lynnwood City Center station is a light rail and bus station in Lynnwood, Washington, United States.
-It is the largest transit hub in southwestern Snohomish County and is the northern terminus of the 1 Line, part of the Link light rail system managed by Sound Transit.
-It is also served by Community Transit and Sound Transit Express buses and includes a parking garage with 1,670 spaces and bicycle lockers.
+It is the largest transit hub in southwestern Snohomish County and is the northern terminus of the 1 Line and 2 Line, both part of the Link light rail system managed by Sound Transit.
+The station is also served by Community Transit and Sound Transit Express buses and includes a parking garage with 1,670 spaces and bicycle lockers.

 A park and ride lot near Interstate 5 and 44th Avenue West in Lynnwood opened in May 1981 and was the largest of its kind in Washington, with 808 stalls.
 It was rebuilt by Sound Transit in 2003 and renamed to Lynnwood Transit Center.
 A light rail project to extend service to Lynnwood was approved by voters in 2008 as part of the Sound Transit 2 ballot measure and began construction in 2019.
 The light rail station at the transit center opened on August 30, 2024, and the facility was renamed to Lynnwood City Center station.
 The Swift Orange Line, a bus rapid transit service operated by Community Transit, serves the station.
 Sound Transit's Stride bus rapid transit system will also terminate at the station, connecting it with areas along Interstate 405.

 Location and layout

-The Lynnwood Transit Center is located on the north side of Interstate 5 at 44th Avenue West, southwest of Alderwood Mall in Lynnwood.
+The Lynnwood City Center station is located on the north side of Interstate 5 at 44th Avenue West, southwest of Alderwood Mall in Lynnwood.
 The 17.5 acre transit center includes 20 bus bays and a park and ride.
 A five-story parking garage on the southeast side of the site provides 1,670 park and ride spaces and has driveways from two streets.
 The bus bays have passenger information displays that have real-time arrival information for inbound buses.
 A customer service center called "RideStore" is located at the north end of the transit center.

 The transit center is also located adjacent to the Interurban Trail, which runs through the southeast parking lot and connects it to Alderwood Mall, Aurora Village and downtown Everett.

 The 2003 renovation of the transit center came with the installation of two pieces of public artwork created by Claudia Fitch, known collectively as Shift.
 The art installation consists of a pair of 30 ft steel beacons resembling newel posts that are used to mark the two main crosswalks.